CounterpartyXCP/Documentation/Introduction/about_xcp.md

 XCP is the native token of Counterparty.
 It is a technical necessity for adding advanced features to Counterparty, which by nature require a protocol aware currency.
 Bitcoin can only be aware of BTC, while Counterparty can be aware of both BTC and XCP itself.
 This makes it possible to escrow funds, trade in a decentralized manner, and harness the full potential of programmable money.

 _Note: It is a common misconception that XCP is a competitor to Bitcoin, when in fact it cannot exist without it.
-Even though XCP is not a traditional currency, it serves a steady and critical purpose within the Counterparty ecosystem._
+And even though XCP is not a traditional currency, it serves a steady and critical purpose within the Counterparty ecosystem._

 ### How was XCP launched?